RinLovesYou/VRCLinuxAssistant/README.md

 **Modifying the VRChat client is not allowed by VRChat Terms of Service and can lead to your account being banned.** Mods available via this installer are manually checked to minimize the chance of that happening, but the risk is always there.
 VRChat Melon Assistant is not affiliated with and/or endorsed by VRChat Inc.

+Please refer to the [Wiki](https://github.com/RinLovesYou/wiki) for what to do before using MelonLoader

 * [Linux Disclaimer](#Disclaimer)
 * [Features](#Features)
 * [Usage](#Usage)